 - 1. A completed application. - 2.
 An official high school transcript or comparable home school documentation. - 3.
-An official record of scores on the Scholastic Assessment Test (SAT) or the American College Testing Program (ACT).
-Applicants are responsible for arranging to take these tests and for requesting that results be sent to Virginia Wesleyan.
+Test scores are not required for admission.
+Applicants who wish to send a test score are responsible for arranging to take those tests and for requesting that results be sent to Virginia Wesleyan.
 The CEEB code for Virginia Wesleyan is 5867.
 The ACT code is 4429.
-Note that for the 2020-2021 and 2021-2022 recruitment cycle VWU is test optional due to COVID-19 causing the cancellation of many testing opportunities. - 4.
+Scores must be official and sent from the Scholastic Assessment Test (SAT) or the American College Testing Program (ACT). - 4.
 Students whose first language is not English must demonstrate English language proficiency at the time of application for admission (see section on international students below).